Donald Trump Jr. Accuses Michigan Governor Of Lying To Hurt His Father In The State

 In a piece for New York Magazine, Matt Stieb said Trump’s “war” is not against COVID-19 but against governors.
 As noted by the publication, after applying for access to the Strategic National Stockpile for emergency supplies, some states with Democratic leaders reportedly did not get the aid they needed.
 Conversely, Florida, where Trump resides, received its request promptly with no shortages.
 The state is notably headed by Ron DeSantis, who is an outspoken Trump ally.

-According to The Intercept, the president is attempting to gain praise that can be used in political ads for his reelection campaign.
+According to The Intercept, the president is attempting to gain praise from governors that can be used as soundbites in political ads for his reelection campaign.